mburr-salesforce/lwr-recipes/CONTRIBUTING.md

 ### 2) Running a LWR recipe

-Navigate to your chosen recipe and run it.
+Navigate to your chosen recipe and run the recipe.
 Using `hello-world` for example:

 ```bash
 # in prod mode and ESM format